Quality Care Plus Dog Food receives the Advisor’s mid-tier rating of 3 stars.

 When you consider the protein-boosting effect of the corn gluten, alfalfa and flaxseed meals, this looks like the profile of a kibble containing a moderate amount of meat.

-Quality Care Plus is a plant-based dry dog food using a moderate amount of chicken meal as its main source of animal protein, thus earning the brand 3 stars.
+Quality Care Plus is a dry dog food using a moderate amount of named meat meal as its main source of animal protein, thus earning the brand 3 stars.

 However, it’s unfortunate the company chose to include menadione in its recipes.
 Without this controversial supplement and minus the corn gluten meal, we would have been compelled to award this brand a higher rating.